Skip to main content

 Intermediate

 A deeper examination of testosterone therapy’s long-term influence on hair health requires moving beyond the what and into the how.
 The process is governed by specific biochemical pathways and the cyclical nature of hair growth.
 Understanding these mechanisms allows for a more sophisticated conversation about monitoring, management, and the clinical realities of maintaining both hormonal balance and hair density.
-The entire sequence is initiated by a single, specific enzymatic conversion, and its long-term consequences are played out over dozens of hair cycles.

-The enzyme (5-AR) is the lynchpin in this entire process.
+The enzyme 5-alpha reductase (5-AR) is the lynchpin in this entire process.
 There are two primary types, or isoenzymes, of 5-AR.
 Type II 5-AR is found predominantly in the hair follicles of the scalp and the prostate gland.
 It is highly efficient at converting testosterone into DHT.

 Type I 5-AR is located mainly in the sebaceous glands.
 When a man begins a testosterone optimization protocol, the increased substrate of testosterone effectively “feeds” the Type II 5-AR enzyme in the scalp, leading to a localized increase in DHT concentrations right where it can do the most damage to genetically susceptible follicles.
-This is a critical point ∞ the issue is often an elevated concentration of DHT within the scalp tissue itself, which may not always be perfectly reflected in a systemic blood test.

 The Hair Growth Cycle under Androgenic Influence